Probiotic-Rich Foods in India: Benefits, Best Time to Eat & Safety Tips Skip to content

 • If you are sensitive to dairy, start slowly and notice comfort

-Chaas And Light Buttermilk
+Chaas and Light Buttermilk

 Chaas is a familiar option in many parts of India.
 It is often easier to sip than to eat a full bowl of curd, especially in warm weather.